MartinDeanMoriarty/TransformerTraining/README.md

 ## Warning

 This project is currently under development and should be considered a work in progress.
-The code provided here may not be fully functional or optimized for production use, and the documentation is incomplete.
+The code provided here is not fully functional and the documentation is incomplete.
 Use at your own risk.

 ## Installation